 Apartment Style: Decor Tips for Tight Spaces and Elevated Living

 Sectional Sofas – providing more seats while monopolizing less of your floor plan, sectionals are a great option for apartments.
 Pay careful attention to the configuration that will fit your space best.
-Plus, since they are built in pieces, sectionals are usually easier to manage when maneuvering through stairways, hallways and other tight spots.
-And if you are looking for ultimate versatility, make it a sleeper.
+If you are looking for ultimate versatility, make it a sleeper.

 Unique Dining Options – Smaller dining areas provide the opportunity for creative solutions.
-Fold down leaves can keep the table smaller for daily use and extend to add extra space for special occasions.
 Look at rounded corners, distinctive shapes and counter height dining tables; these tricks visually expand your room and keep your space looking stylish and spacious.

 Work Smart – corner desks, closing armoire desks and bookcase desks add valuable workspace and storage to your apartment home.
 By making the most of your wall space, versatile home office solutions help you fit all of the functionality you need into your floor plan.